rust-lang/blog.rust-lang.org/posts/inside-rust/2020-06-24-lto-improvements.md

 LTO is an optimization technique that can perform whole-program analysis.
 It analyzes all of the bitcode from every library at once, and performs optimizations and code generation. `rustc` supports several forms of LTO:

 * Fat LTO.
 This performs "full" LTO, which can take a long time to complete and may require a significant amount of memory.
 * [Thin LTO].
-This is a lightweight version of "fat" LTO that can achieve similar performance improvements while taking much less time to complete.
+This LTO variant supports much better parallelism than fat LTO.
+It can achieve similar performance improvements as fat LTO (sometimes even better!), while taking much less total time by taking advantage of more CPUs.
 * Thin-local LTO.
 By default, `rustc` will split a crate into multiple "codegen units" so that they can be processed in parallel by LLVM.
 But this prevents some optimizations as code is separated into different codegen units, and is handled independently.
 Thin-local LTO will perform thin LTO across the codegen units within a single crate, bringing back some optimizations that would otherwise be lost by the separation.
 This is `rustc`'s default behavior if opt-level is greater than 0.

 ## What has changed